(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 Real-Time Sales Updates

 When looking for potential opportunities and problems, you’ll want to track your sales day by day, even down to the minute.
-It’s important your sales trends are updated in real-time.
+It’s important your sales are updated in real-time.

 If you change the price of an item, you need to know right away if it’s the right adjustment according to your sales.
 You don’t want to find out a week or so later, after manually totaling the data, that you lost sales.